rx290/PythonPortfolio/Notes/DB.md

 2. update Student set fullName = 'Ali Mehra' where id = 12;
 3. Update Student set fullName = 'Ali Mehra', address = " " where id = 12;

+## Delete Clause

+This Clause is used to delete the item from the table example:

+1. Delete from Student;
+2. Delete from Student where id = 2;

+## SQL Functions

+These built in functions are used to manipulate data according to users need.
+Examples:

+1. Select Min(Salary) from Employees;
+2. Select Max(Price) from Products;
+3. Select Count(*) From Products Where Price = 18;
+4. Select Avg(Price) From Products;
+5. Select Sum(Price) from Products;